 Below are some tips and suggestions to help you make the most out of your visit to the show.

-TIP #1: Expect to stay for anywhere between 15 minutes and a couple of hours (all depending on your interest in rocks).
+TIP #1: Expect to stay for anywhere between 15 minutes and a couple of hours.
+Your estimated length of stay depends on your interest in rocks.

 TIP #2: The event is fairly educational and can be interesting to people of all ages including children.

 TIP #3: If the weather is good, combine your trip to the show with a visit to other places of interest in the Maple Ridge and Pitt Meadows Area.
 Some of the region’s top spots include Kanaka Creek Park, North Alouette Regional Greenway, Maple Ridge Park and Golden Ears Provincial Park.
 For people interested in history, there is also Haney House and the Maple Ridge Museum.

 For more information about the event see the Maple Ridge Lapidary Club‘s website.

 To learn more about the area click Maple Ridge and Pitt Meadows.